Vilgeir/Lagalt-Frontend/README.md

 ## Install
 This project uses [node](http://nodejs.org) and [npm](https://npmjs.com).
 You need to have them locally installed for this project.

-Clone down the repository and run the following command.
+Clone down the repository and run the following command:

 ```
  $npm install
 ```

 ## Usage
-To open the website locally run the following command
+To open the website locally run the following command:

 ```
 $npm start